Handspring, Inc.

-Handspring, Inc. was an American electronics company founded in 1998 by the founders of Palm, Inc. after becoming dissatisfied with the company's direction under new owner 3Com.
+Handspring, Inc., was an American electronics company founded in 1998 by the founders of Palm, Inc., after they became dissatisfied with the company's direction under the new owner 3Com.
 The company developed Palm OS–based Visor- and Treo-branded personal digital assistants.
 In 2003, the company merged with Palm, Inc.'s hardware division.

 History

 The company was founded in June 1998 by Jeff Hawkins, Donna Dubinsky, and Ed Colligan, the original inventors of the PalmPilot and founders of Palm, Inc., after they became unhappy with the direction of the company after its acquisition by 3Com.
 Their Visor line of PDAs synced by USB, which was significantly faster than Palm's RS232 serial sync.
 The Springboard expansion slot provided GPS navigation, cameras, music players, cell phone service, and most of the functions of a "smart phone".

 In June 2000, during the dot-com bubble, the company became a public company via an initial public offering.
-Shares rose 35% on the first day of trading.
+The company's shares, which were listed on NASDAQ under the ticker symbol HAND, rose 35% on the first day of trading.

 In 2003, the company merged with Palm, Inc.'s hardware division.